aamills/hello-world/README.md

 # hello-world
-Just another repository
+This is that repository you build when you first setup GitHub.
+That is if you follow the instructions.

+Mine doesn't contain much of anything useful... yet.

-Hello things.
+Just more things.
 And stuff.